 Selecting Furnishings and Accessories

 In addition to the glass walls, you will also need to select furnishings and accessories that complement the design and functionality of the conference room.
-This may include conference tables, chairs, storage units, and audio-visual equipment.
+This may include conference training tables, chairs, storage units, and audio-visual equipment.
 Consider factors such as ergonomics, aesthetics, and durability when making your selections, and work with your architect or designer to ensure that they fit seamlessly within the space.

 Coordinating Deliveries and Installation